vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Virūpas, a subdivision of the Añgirases, 224.
 ViŚirṣni, demoness, 241.

-ViŚpală, given an iron limb by the AŚvins,
+ViŚpalā, given an iron limb by the AŚvins,

 116.